hypernormalisation/timbermafia/README.md

 and flexible logging easy.

-Setting up your existing logging to stdout, with fixed-width columns and printout over multiple lines, is as easy as placing the following in your script or top-level application module:
+Setting up your existing logging to stdout, with fixed-width columns and printout over multiple lines, is as easy as replacing your application's existing logging configuration with the following in your script or top-level application module:

 ```python
 import timbermafia as tm